 Crosley has an entire line of retro-inspired Bluetooth record players; however, we would actually recommend their Fawn Cruiser portable record player, available exclusively at Urban Outfitters.
 Like the brand’s other suitcase record players, this machine is stylish and portable.
 However, the Crosley Fawn Cruiser gets an upgrade with a vintage carrying case.

 While this is more of an entry-level record player than a premium product, it’s still got everything you need for a solid vinyl record listening experience.
 This record player comes with three speeds (33 1/3, 45 and 78).
 In addition to its Bluetooth capabilities, it also comes with built-in stereo speakers, a headphone jack and RCA audio output.
-With its snazzy tan yellow case, carrying handle and relatively light weight, this vintage turntable isn’t just highly portable, it’s also one of the best Bluetooth record players under $100.
+With its snazzy tan yellow case, carrying handle and relatively lightweight, this vintage turntable isn’t just highly portable, it’s also one of the best Bluetooth record players under $100.
+Like other options with built-in speakers, the Bluetooth allows you to stream to the player, but not from it.

 BEST PREMIUM PICK

-TRNTBL is the first physical product from record subscription service VNYL, so they know a thing or two about quality sound.
+TRNTBL is the first physical product from record subscription service VNYL, which we recently tested and enjoyed, and the company knows a thing or two about quality sound.
 What makes TRNTBL special is that the player, outside of a power cord, is completely wireless.
-Yes, that’s right, there’s no need to hassle with speaker cords or audio inputs.
+Yes, that’s right, there’s no need to hassle with speaker cords or audio inputs whatsoever.
 Instead, this record player will connect to any Bluetooth, Sonos or WiFi-based speakers to provide big, clear sound.
 The company sells the player with an included Sonos speaker if that’s the route you’d prefer to go, or you can connect to existing Bluetooth devices.

 The other thing that’s neat for audiophiles is that the player actively realizes what song is being played and automatically adds it to your Spotify account, providing instant digitization of your physical media for when you’re away from your player.
 Oh, and it comes in a variety of cool, unique colors.
 In terms of design, this is one of the best combinations of modern minimalism and retro flair.